ben-ng/phonegap-air/README.md

 }
 ```

-The keys of dictionary are for your own reference; the update system does not use them. `destination` refers to where in the `www` folder this file should be placed. `source` should be a path relative to your web server's root indicating where the file should be downloaded from.
+The keys of the `files` object are for your own reference; the update system does not use them. `destination` refers to where in the `www` folder this file should be placed. `source` should be a path relative to your web server's root indicating where the file should be downloaded from.
 The checksum is an md5 hash of the file data (computed with `crypto.createHash('md5').update(buffer).digest('hex')`).

 Every file that your app needs to function should be declared here.
 Nonessential external files such as images on an external CDN should be declared as [assets](#manifest-assets).